aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 - Since there is a single flag for all unstable code, setting it once might hide other instances of using unstable code, working against stated goal #1.
 - Requires changes in JSII.

+### Force a naming convention for unstable code

+We can modify `awslint` to force a certain naming convention for unstable code, for example to add a specific prefix or suffix to all unstable APIs.

+Advantages:

+- Should fulfill goal #1 - it will be impossible to use an unstable API by accident.
+- Does not require changes in JSII, only in `awslint`.

+Disadvantages:

+- Will force some pretty long and ugly names on our APIs.
+- Graduating a module will require a lot of code changes from our customers to remove the prefix/suffix.

 # Appendix A - why can't we break backwards compatibility in the code of mono-CDK main modules?